cap-js-community/event-queue/docs/use-as-cap-outbox/index.md

 parameters `transactionMode`, `checkForNextChunk`, and `parallelEventProcessing` are exclusive to the event-queue.

-## Example for an outboxed service
+## Example for a custom outboxed service

+### Internal Service with `cds.Service`

 The implementation below shows a basic cds service which can be unboxed.
-If there outboxing should be configured via `cds.requires`

-The importance here is that the service inherits from `cds.Service`.
+If the outboxing should be configured via `cds.env.requires` the service needs to inherit from `cds.Service`.

 ```js
 class TaskService extends cds.Service {